backstage/backstage/docs/overview/background.md

 Our idea was to centralize and simplify end-to-end software development with an abstraction layer that sits on top of all of our infrastructure and developer tooling.
-That’s Backstage.
+This idea grew into Backstage.

-It’s a developer portal powered by a centralized software catalog — with a plugin architecture that makes it endlessly extensible and customizable.
+Backstage is a developer portal powered by a centralized software catalog — with a plugin architecture that makes it endlessly extensible and customizable.

 Manage all your services, software, tooling, and testing in Backstage.
 Start